You’re mistaken if you don’t think a supermarket’s sales strategy impacts your grocery shopping.

 Keep in mind, they didn’t buy MORE wine, just more expensive wine.
 The difference being (according to the study) that while genre impacts bottom lines in an impactful and measurable way, unlike the other criteria above, it doesn’t necessarily mean an increase in the quantity of sales, but rather in purchasing more expensive items. – Source: The Science of Grocery Store Music

-Next time see if you can catch yourself singing to the music or even aware what songs are playing.
+Next time see if you can catch yourself singing to the music or being aware of what songs are playing.

 High Priced Eye Level Products – Sales Strategy 15

-Most companies that have the big bucks will land the middle shelf which helps promote their product and of course sells far more than being on the top or the bottom.
+Most companies with money will land on the middle shelf, which helps promote their product and sells far more than at the top or the bottom.

-The idea of this sales strategy is that lots of people won’t bend over or look up so if you can land that middle shelf you are almost guaranteed to sell your product.
+The idea of this sales strategy is that many people won’t bend over or look up, so if you can land that middle shelf, you are almost guaranteed to sell your product.

 Grocery Store Rewards Cards or Credit Cards – Sales Strategy 16

-The minute you update your coupon app on your phone or other computer device you fall into a sales strategy to get you into the store.
+The minute you update your coupon app on your phone or another computer device, you fall into a sales strategy to get you into the store.

-The ploy might be offering you deals or points when you buy certain products which might not even be on sale however you’ll get points.
+The ploy might offer you deals or points when you buy certain products that might not even be on sale; however, you’ll get points.

-If you can pair a points deal with a credit card offer, coupon, sales price and price match then perhaps it’s a safe way to save more money.
+If you can pair points deal with a credit card offer, coupon, sales price and price match, then perhaps it’s a safe way to save more money.

-This would be the optimal and ideal way to get the best bang for your buck at the grocery store but not all stores offer the full line-up apart from No Frills and Wal-Mart in Canada. (leave me a comment if you know of a store that does)
+This would be the optimal and ideal way to get the best bang for your buck at the grocery store.

-Just be aware that you might buy something just because you get points and that might not be the best deal going.
+Just be aware that you might buy something just because you get points, which might not be the best deal.